*This article has been updated on April 30, 2018*

 8) Guarantor’s Last Bank Statement showing a balance of at least Q3,000 – Bank Statement must be certified (signed and stamped) by the bank.

 Item 5: If renewing a visa for a child, bring a copy of his/her birth certificate.
-If married, bring a copy of your marriage license (if they ask – they didn’t ask me for it).
+If married, bring a copy of your marriage license (only if they ask – they didn’t ask me for it).

-UPDATE (04/24/2015) Parents now have to bring notarized copies of ALL pages in their passport.
+UPDATE (04/24/2015) Parents now have to bring notarized copies of ALL pages in their passports.
 For children’s passports, the standard procedure stands (copies of the bio-data page and last entry stamp).